IoannisPapageorgiou/Replication_BCTX/README.md

 * table3
 * fig5

-where one of these contains:
+where one of these folders contains:

 1) The data used in generating corresponding table/figure
 2) The code used to generate the BCT-X forecasting results